Skip to content

 ● Swimming: Swimming is a low-impact exercise that can help to improve breathing and reduce stress on your joints.

 If you have been doing these exercises regularly, you should reduce the intensity and length when you have a cold.
 It's important to consider your body condition and not push yourself too hard.
 Ensuring enough rest is always the priority during the recovery from a cold.
 Mild symptoms like a runny nose or sore throat are no big deal for exercise.
-But if you're feeling really unwell, for example, already suffering from fever, chest congestion, or a severe sore throat, it's best to avoid exercise and take enough rest to let your body recover.
+But if you're feeling really unwell, for example, already suffering from fever, chest congestion, or a severe sore throat, it's best to avoid exercise common cold and take enough rest to let your body recover.
 Otherwise, the exercise can cause the symptoms to worsen and it can also increase the risk of complications.
 In addition, if you have any underlying health problems like COPD, asthma, or other respiratory or cardiovascular diseases, it is a must to confirm with your doctor whether you are allowed to do any exercises.

 Additionally, if you have a cold, it's important to stay hydrated, as fluids can help to thin out mucus and make it easier to breathe.
 Exercise usually leads to more water loss through sweat.
 So it is important to replenish in time.